Owsley Stanley: Personal life and death

-Stanley believed a "thermal cataclysm" related to climate change would soon render the Northern Hemisphere largely uninhabitable, and moved to Australia in 1982.
+Stanley believed a "thermal cataclysm" related to climate change would soon render the Northern Hemisphere largely uninhabitable due to a new ice age, and he moved to Australia in 1982.
 He became a naturalized Australian citizen in 1996.
-Stanley lived with his wife Sheilah (a former clerk in the Grateful Dead's ticket office) in the bush of Tropical North Queensland, where he worked to create sculpture and wearable art.
+Stanley lived with his wife Sheilah off the grid in North Queensland where he worked to create sculpture and wearable art.

 From at least the mid-1960s until his death, Stanley practiced and advocated an all-meat diet, believing that humans are naturally carnivorous.
 He argued that rare red meat was a complete food and that a diet of such is optimal for human health and longevity.
 He held many radical opinions on biology and nutrition.
 He argued that the body could not store protein or fat as adipose tissue, but would instead be simply excreted if consumed in excess, and that only consumption of carbohydrates and sugars could make someone obese.
 He also theorized that diabetes was not technically a disease but actually the term for the damage wrought by insulin, and that adopting a zero carb diet would treat this so-called disease.

+Owsley was treated for Stage Four throat cancer around 2004–2005, undergoing radiation therapy that caused him to lose one vocal cord, significant weight, and the ability to swallow solid food easily.
+He attributed his survival in part to his strict carnivorous (all-meat) diet, which he believed "starved the tumor of glucose".

-Stanley died after a car accident in Australia on Saturday, March 12, 2011, not Sunday, March 13, as reported in most publications (a widely propagated error stemming from the Monday release to the press of the initial family statement, which was written on Sunday, stating he "died yesterday").
-The statement released on behalf of Stanley's family said the car crash occurred near his home, on a rural stretch of highway near Mareeba, Queensland.
+Stanley died after a car accident in Australia on March 12, 2011, not March 13 as reported in most publications (a widely propagated error stemming from the Monday release to the press of the initial family statement, which was written on Sunday, stating he "died yesterday").
+The crash happened near his home in Mareeba, Queensland, when Stanley lost control of the vehicle and crashed while driving in a storm.
+His wife was injured but survived.

 His ashes were placed on the soundboard at the celebration of the Grateful Dead's 50th anniversary at the Fare Thee Well: Celebrating 50 Years of the Grateful Dead shows in Chicago, on July 3–5, 2015.